sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ### Buy

-The buy decision should be reserved for when the needs are non-domain specific, repeatable, well-defined, and unlikely to change due to legislative changes.
+The buy decision should be reserved for when the needs are:

+- non-domain specific,
+- repeatable,
+- well-defined,
+- and unlikely to change due to legislative changes.

 During a buy decision, assessment factors should include: